uvarc/rc-website/content/education/rivanna-instructional.md

 ## Partition and Reservations

 The allocation will have access to the `instructional` partition.
-Students can enter this with the `-p` or `--partition` options to SLURM.
+Students can enter this with the `-p` or `--partition` options to Slurm.
 ```
 #SBATCH -p instructional
 ```